Keynote Speakers

 Tanisha had almost completed her undergraduate degree at Simon Fraser University in Biomedical Physiology when she was accepted to UBC.
 A career in medicine was first added to her radar truthfully because of the TV show Grey’s Anatomy.
 However, she soon realized that a career in medicine could truly offer her the perfect blend of all her interests – physiology academically, teaching, hearing stories from different walks of life, and being able to tailor each person’s experience with medicine in a unique way that’s most beneficial for them.
 Some people might describe the path to medicine as a steep hike.
 However, Tanisha believes that as long as you’re spending your pre-med days doing what you’re truly passionate about, it can really help decrease the incline.

 Josh worked on an undergraduate degree at UBC in physiology.
-As the former VP Programming and President of the UBC chapter of Phi Delta Epsilon, he knows all too well the wide reaching benefits of joining a community like PhiDE.
-Outside of school, Josh has dabbled in various extracurricular activities including volunteering at VGH or crisis lines, and contributing to clinical research with the Vancouver Prostate Centre.
+As the former VP of Programming and President of the UBC chapter of Phi Delta Epsilon, he knows all too well the wide-reaching benefits of joining a community like PhiDE.
+Outside of school, Josh has dabbled in various extracurricular activities including volunteering at VGH or crisis lines and contributing to clinical research with the Vancouver Prostate Centre.

 Dr. Matthew Orde